The Klezmatics: History

 The group formed in New York's East Village in 1986.
-They have appeared numerous times on television, including on the PBS Great Performances series, with Itzhak Perlman.

-The Klezmatics appeared live, in June 2003, in collaboration with the Jenaer Philharmonie of Jena, Germany.
-They have also participated in cross-cultural collaborations, notably with the Romani virtuoso Ferus Mustafov, Israeli singers Chava Alberstein and Ehud Banay, American singer Arlo Guthrie, and Moroccan musicians The Master Musicians of Jajouka.
+They have appeared numerous times on television, including on the PBS Great Performances series with Itzhak Perlman.
+They have collaborated with the Romani virtuoso Ferus Mustafov, Israeli singers Chava Alberstein and Ehud Banay, American singer Arlo Guthrie, and Moroccan musicians The Master Musicians of Jajouka.
 In Berlin, they worked with poet Allen Ginsberg.
 Trumpeter Frank London composed the score for Pilobolus Dance Theater's work, Davenen, which the band performed.
 The members come from different musical backgrounds.
 Drummer Richie Barshay plays jazz with Herbie Hancock and Chick Corea.
 Violinist Lisa Gutkin came from a predominantly Celtic background before joining the band.

-The Klezmatics' 20th anniversary concert took place at New York City's Town Hall on March 5, 2006.
+The Klezmatics' 20th-anniversary concert took place at New York City's Town Hall on March 5, 2006.
 That event is included in the documentary chronicling the band's history and significance, The Klezmatics: On Holy Ground (2010).
-Five years later, they recorded a 25th anniversary CD at the same location.
+Five years later, they recorded a 25th-anniversary CD at the same location.